Normal approximation for the posterior in exponential families: Abstract

 \section{Abstract}

-In this paper we obtain quantitative {\it Bernstein-von Mises type} bounds on the normal approximation of the posterior distribution in exponential family models when centering either around the posterior mode or around the maximum likelihood estimator.
-Our bounds, obtained through a version of Stein's method, are non-asymptotic, and data dependent; they are of the correct order both in the total variation and Wasserstein distances, as well as for approximations for expectations of smooth functions of the posterior.
-All our results are valid for univariate and multivariate posteriors alike, and do not require a conjugate prior setting.
-We illustrate our findings on a variety of exponential family distributions, including Poisson, multinomial and normal distribution with unknown mean and variance.
-The resulting bounds have an explicit dependence on the prior distribution and on sufficient statistics of the data from the sample, and thus provide insight into how these factors {may} affect the quality of the normal approximation.
-The performance of the bounds is also assessed with simulations.
+In this paper we obtain quantitative, non-asymptotic, and data dependent, {\it Bernstein-von Mises type} bounds on the normal approximation of the posterior distribution in exponential family models with arbitrary centring and scaling.
+Our bounds, {which are stated in the total variation and Wasserstein distances}, are valid for univariate and multivariate posteriors alike, and do not require a conjugate prior setting. {They} are obtained through a {refined version of Stein's method of comparison of operators that allows for improved dimensional dependence in high-dimensional settings, and {that} may also be of interest in other problems}.
+Our approach is rather flexible and in certain settings allows for the derivation of bounds with rates of convergence faster than the usual $O(n^{-1/2})$ rate (when $n$ is the sample size).
+We illustrate our findings on a variety of exponential family distributions, including the {Weibull}, multinomial and linear regression with unknown variance.
+The resulting bounds have an explicit dependence on the prior distribution and on sufficient statistics of the data from the sample, and thus provide insight into how these factors {may} affect the quality of the normal approximation. {Insights that can be gleaned from our examples include identification of conditions under which faster $O(n^{-1})$ convergence rates occur for Bernoulli data, illustrations of how the quality of the normal approximation is influenced by the choice of standardisation, and dimensional dependence in high-dimensional settings.}